 In Catalyst Wedding Co. editor Liz Susong's weekly column devoted to the feminist bride, she dives headfirst into the crazy history behind common wedding traditions we may take for granted.
-Here, she abandons her usual post of debunking wedding traditions and explores creative and unexpected ways to incorporate your family members in your wedding day.
+Here, she abandons her usual post of debunking wedding traditions and explores creative and unexpected ways to incorporate your family members on your wedding day.

 Ah, weddings.
-Or should I say, the Olympics of family drama.
-I know firsthand that no matter how much your parents tolerate your free-spirited whims and impulses on a daily basis, when it comes to your wedding, they probably still want you to ask the moms to light a unity candle and have your dad walk you down the aisle; and they wouldn’t hate it if you picked a psalm as one of your readings.
+Or should I say the Olympics of family drama?
+I know firsthand that no matter how much your parents tolerate your free-spirited whims and impulses on a daily basis when it comes to your wedding, they probably still want you to ask the moms to light a unity candle and have your dad walk you down the aisle; and they wouldn’t hate it if you picked a psalm as one of your readings.
 A lot of rad ladies get roped into traditional weddings in an effort to avoid offending their families—but the good news is, with a little forethought, you can make your families feel just as loved and included without copping to the man.

-Typically, family members are incorporated into a wedding in a few standard ways: Dad gives the bride away at the ceremony, dad gives a welcome speech at the reception, dad dances with bride during the father-daughter dance, mom weeps gently into her hanky, etc. I know your family is important to you, but maybe you don’t care for the symbolism behind these traditions: aka dad’s in charge.
+Typically, family members are incorporated into a wedding in a few standard ways: Dad gives the bride away at the ceremony, dad gives a welcome speech at the reception, dad dances with the bride during the father-daughter dance, mom weeps gently into her hanky, etc. I know your family is important to you, but maybe you don’t care for the symbolism behind these traditions: aka dad is in charge.
 Or, maybe your family relationships are a little less Norman Rockwell and a little more Gilmore Girls.
 If that's the case, here are five new ideas for meaningful ways to include all your family members in wedding festivities.

 1. Write Love Letters